-Chocolates became a holiday treat during the Victorian Period
+Chocolate became a holiday treat during the Victorian Period

 Chocolate came into the picture as an Easter favorite during the Victorian age in England, when people developed a love for sweets.

-The famous chocolate company Cadbury, founded in 1824, began selling its famous easter chocolates in 1875, which soon became all the rage.
+The famous chocolate company, Cadbury, founded in 1824, began selling its famous easter chocolates in 1875, which soon became all the rage.

-The trend continues today with many chocolate Easter eggs, bunnies, and other treats, from all different Chocolate brands.
+The trend continues today with many chocolate Easter eggs, bunnies, and other treats, from all different chocolate brands.